aws-samples/serverless-patterns/lambda-microvms-code-server/README.md

-# AWS Lambda MicroVMs — VS Code Server (code-server)
+# VS Code Server (code-server) on AWS Lambda MicroVMs

 This pattern deploys **VS Code Server (code-server)** inside an AWS Lambda MicroVMs.
 It gives you a full VS Code IDE accessible from your browser, running in a Firecracker-isolated sandbox with Python, AWS CLI, and project persistence.